 This is the last remaining barn that belonged to the How(e) family and is believed to have been built in the early 1800s.
 Its importance is supported by historical records in our archives indicating the cultivation of hay, apples, Indian corn, rye, oats, and the raising of swine, sheep, cows, oxen and horses.
 Today, the stalls in the barn are used to display coaches, farming tools, and other artifacts from the Inn’s collections.
 The barn is also seasonally used for a flower and plant business operated by a local proprietor, and for special Inn-related functions.

 This three-story building, built in the 1930s, served the Inn during the years of ownership by Henry Ford for storage of ice cut from the adjacent lily pond (named “Josephine’s Pond” after one of Ford’s granddaughters).
 Ice cut from the pond during winter months was stored in this building (protected from melting with hay) and could last well into fall months.
 Today, this building is used by the Inn for storage and is closed to the public.

 This small structure was built by Henry Ford in 1930 to house a cider press to process apples from extensive orchards Ford had planted on the property, although there is no evidence it was ever used as such.
 A recent study of the building's construction method and materials suggests it may actually have been relocated to the property by Ford from a northern New England coastal town.
 Sadly, time has not been kind to this building.
 Today, it is used by the Inn for storage, and the Inn is raising money for its eventual repair or replacement through our annual Cider Fest fundraisers.
 Closed to the public.

 The Cold Storage Cellar

-This structure was built by Henry Ford for produce processing and storage.
+This structure, measuring one acre underground, was built by Henry Ford for produce processing and storage.
 It is now used by the Inn’s maintenance staff and is closed to the public.